andreasrsa/OpenWRT-Archer-C5/README.md

 3. You need to go to /home and type sudo mkdir \~/openwrt (OpenWRT support calls this the root folder.
 A kinda conflicts with the fact that all compiling must NOT be root)
-4.  fomr home type ls -sl.
+4. From home type ls -sl.
 The folder is root:root permission now.
 You need to type: sudo chown {non-sudo user}:{non-sudo group}
 5. Now enter \~/openwrt as your non-sudo user.
 From this point, everything must be done as a non-sudo